VectorLu/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Find all instances of naked twins, eliminate the digits from their peers.
-If the possibilities are reducible, repeat finding and eliminating util the possibilities is not reducible.
+A:
+    1. Find all boxes that have two possible digits, add them to a list -- two_digits_boxes.
+    2. Compare the boxes in two_digits_boxes with the box in the same unit.
+If those two box have two digits and the two digits are the same, the peer box is the naked twin of it.
+Then eliminate these two digits from their peer boxes' values.
+    3. Repeat step2 until the possibilities is not reducible.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?